-Timely Warnings or "Security Alerts" are used to inform the community that an incident has been reported.
-These reports may be from members of the college, the community, or received directly from local law enforcement.
-Security Alerts will contain general information about the incident and how incidents of a similar nature might be prevented.
-Minneapolis College will take careful steps to ensure that no personally identifiable information about the victim will be included in the alert.
+Security Alerts contain general information about the reported crime including what happened, where it happened, when it happened and how incidents of a similar nature might be prevented.
+Minneapolis College takes careful steps to ensure that no personally identifiable information about the victim is included in the notification.